 Dr. Morrow received her Doctorate in Educational Leadership and her Master’s in School Administration from Gardner-Webb University.
 She received her undergraduate degree in Elementary Education from the University of North Carolina at Wilmington.
-Morrow is the 2017 Piedmont-Triad Education Consortium Regional Superintendent of the Year and the Chair of the Superintendent’s Consortium for PTEC.
+Morrow was named the 2017 Piedmont-Triad Education Consortium Regional Superintendent of the Year and served as the Chair of the Superintendent’s Consortium for PTEC.
 Morrow currently serves as the Immediate Past President of NCASCD and serves as a board member of NCASA.
 She was recently named to the North Carolina State Superintendent’s Reading Improvement Commission in March 2018 and also serves on the Board of the North Carolina Association for Supervision and Curriculum Development.
 Morrow currently serves as the President Elect of the North Carolina Association of School Administrators and sits on the governing Board of The School Superintendent's Association.
 Dr. Morrow also enjoys participation on various community boards in Lincoln County.
-In her free time she enjoys swimming, the beach, and spending time with her family.
-Lory and her husband Jerry of 23 years live in Denver, NC with their two dogs Stella and Layla.
+In her free time, she enjoys swimming, the beach, and spending time with her family.
+Lory and her husband Jerry, of 24 years, live in Denver, NC with their two dogs Stella and Layla.